webdriverio/webdriverio/docs/SyncVsAsync.md

         // wrap 3rd-party library calls with `browser.call`
         const response = browser.call(() => get('https://cat-fact.herokuapp.com/facts/'))

-        $('body').click() // You can chain methods in sync mode })
+        $('body').click() // You can chain functions in sync mode })

-    it('async test in sync mode',
+    it('using async function in sync mode',
-    // even if you have `@wdio/sync` installed you can use async functions.
+    // If you have `@wdio/sync` installed and configured, it is still possible to use async functions.
-    // However in such case you have to await every browser/element call like in async mode! async () => {
+    // However, in such case you have to await every browser/element call like in async mode, and this can
+    // be confusing when other tests are sync, so we discourage mixing modes, but it is possible to do so.
+    // The best practice in sync mode is to wrap anything async with `browser.call`. async () => {
         await browser.pause(500)